At today’s Council Meetings:

 - City Council Members have elected a new leadership team for 2021.
-At tonight’s meeting, Members chose Amy Fowler, who represents District 7 and pictured left, as the Chair.
+At tonight’s meeting, Members chose Amy Fowler, who represents District 7, as the Chair.
 James Rogers, who represents District 1, was chosen as the Vice Chair.
 More

 - Council received an informational update on the “2021 Crime Control Plan” announced today by the Mayor and Police department.
 More